dialog-semiconductor/BLE_SDK6_examples/features/dlg_crash_info/README.md

 ## DCI Service and BLE Usage

-There is a full example of using this service with the PyBLE Manager here: [PyBLEManager Example](https://github.com/dialog-semiconductor/py_ble_manager/tree/main/examples/central/3_central_crash_info).
+There is a [PyBLEManager Example](https://github.com/dialog-semiconductor/py_ble_manager/tree/main/examples/central/3_central_crash_info) that can be  used to directly pull the DCI data from this example or be used for reference in a custom application.

 ### *Advertising*